 About this listing

 A special colonial style house, with high ceilings and a veranda that looks out over the city.
-The area is quiet, entirely residential, and is a short walk to shops and the Metro, connecting to the beaches & city centre.
+The area is quiet, residential, and a short walk to shops and the Metro.
+It is close to the Olympic sailing events and stadia.

 The house has been completely renovated and lies in the quiet residential area of Gloria, in one of the oldest parts of Rio de Janiero, with views across the city to the Christ.
 It is close to public transport to the City Centre via the Metro and bus, so is well placed for major events like Carnaval.
 It is surrounded by old-style private houses, quiet cobbled streets, and small bars, and sits on a small hill with a colonial era church on top – the street is often used by Brazilian TV companies as a location for historical dramas.
 The house is close to Flamengo beach (15 minutes walk), 10 minutes walk to the Metro (Catete/Gloria), halfway between the city centre and the beach areas of Ipanema, Botafogo and Copacabana.
 Taxis from the Metro take only 5 minutes to the house.
 The cultural quarter of Lapa is a few minutes walk away, with its famous bars, music clubs (samba, forro, choro, jazz etc), restaurants, antique shops and nightlife.
 It is close to a wide range of shops and malls, cafes, banks, museums etc. In many ways, this quiet area has all the charm of the more famous Santa Teresa, but is much closer to city centre transport and shopping, as well as the beach areas.